New round of talks aims to stop the fighting in Ukraine

 In other developments:

-— President Joe Biden made no apologies for calling for Putin’s ouster, saying he was expressing his “moral outrage,” not a new U.S. policy.
-Over the weekend, Biden said, “For God’s sake, this man cannot remain in power.”
-On Monday, the president said: “I’m not walking anything back.”
+— Ukraine’s prosecutor general said at least 144 children have died in the war so far, most in Kyiv.
+The tally did not give a number for the besieged eastern city of Mariupol.

+— Bloomberg News said it has suspended its operations in Russia and Belarus.
+Customers in both countries won’t be able to access any Bloomberg financial products and trading functions for Russian securities were disabled in line with international sanctions, it said.
+Bloomberg Philanthropies pledged $40 million, meanwhile, in support for Ukrainians and refugees.

 — U.N.
-Secretary-General Antonio Guterres said he has launched an effort to achieve a humanitarian cease-fire that would allow aid to be brought in and people to move around safely.
+Secretary-General Antonio Guterres launched an effort to achieve a humanitarian cease-fire that would allow aid to be brought in and people to move around safely.

-— Russia’s invasion has most Americans at least somewhat worried that the U.S. will be drawn directly into the conflict and could be targeted with nuclear weapons, according to a poll from The Associated Press-NORC Center for Public Affairs Research.

 — T he Group of Seven major economies rejected a Kremlin demand that some countries pay in rubles for Russia’s natural gas.
 That demand appeared designed to support the Russian currency, which is under pressure from Western sanctions.